-In most cases agents were able to process the agents that we selected were able to process the agents were able to complete the transaction the remittances sent through MoneyGram at a bank branch on the outskirts of Lusaka, we were informed that the service was not available at that particular branch and that we would have to go to the main branch in town if we wanted to use the particular bank as an agent.
+In most cases the agents that we selected were able to process the transaction.
+However, in one particular case when attempting to cash out one of the remittances sent through MoneyGram at a bank branch on the outskirts of Lusaka, we were informed that the service was not available at that particular branch and that we would have to go to the main branch in town if we wanted to use the particular bank as an agent.
 When enquiring further as to why this was, we were informed that the MoneyGram system is separate from the bank's system and that this particular branch was "still waiting for the people to come from Johannesburg to install the software."